About the Child Welfare Scholars Program

 Financial Support

-- UMD MSW Title IV-E Child Welfare Scholars will be awarded up to $7,500 per semester, depending on the number of registered credits.
-Eligible candidates may be full- or part-time students.
+- UMD MSW Title IV-E Child Welfare Scholars in full-time status (12 or more credits per semester) will be awarded $9,000 per semester.
+Part-time students (11 or less credits per semester) will be awarded $750 per credit.
+Eligible candidates may be full or part-time students.

 Student Support